epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 **_Task_**

 Complete the results sheet on the next page.
 Include the top SNP at each locus.
-You will use this sheet in the 'writing a GWAS abstract' session.

 # Exercise 4 - Generating a Locus Zoom Plot
 We will now generate a locus zoom plot of the signal on chromosome 16.